ket-q/qiskit_windows_installer_pub/README.md

 ## ⚠️ Important notice before installing

 - Only install software on a computer that is not production-level or mission-critical to you.
 (This is a general truth that does not pertain only to this installer.)

-- Create a fresh user account and log in under this account to install Qiskit ([link instructions on how to create a new user, perhaps we need to create our own video])
-- This will help insulate your Qiskit SDK from other software you may have installed on your computer.
-- This is particularly important if your computer already has a complicated installation history of software frameworks.
+- If the installation fails: Create a fresh user account and log in under this account to install Qiskit ([link instructions on how to create a new user, perhaps we need to create our own video]).This will help insulate your Qiskit SDK from other software you may have installed on your computer.
+This is particularly important if your computer already has a complicated installation history of software frameworks.

 ## 💥 QuickStart / Installation